yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 ------------------

-The RE/flex scanners and regex matchers use an internal buffer with UTF-8 encoded text content to scan wide strings and UTF-16/UTF-32 input.
+The RE/flex scanners and regex matchers use an internal buffer with UTF-8 encoded text content to scan u32 strings and UTF-16/UTF-32 input.
 This means that Unicode input is normalized to UTF-8 prior to matching.
 This internal conversion is independent of the current C locale and is performed automatically by the `reflex::Input` class that passes the UTF-8-normalized input to the matchers.

-Furthermore, RE/flex lexers may invoke the `wstr()`, `wchr()`, and `wpair()` methods to extract wide string and wide character matches.
+Furthermore, RE/flex lexers may invoke the `u32str()`, `u32chr()`, and `u32pair()`
+methods to extract u32 string and u32 character matches.
 These methods are also independent of the current C locale.

 This means that setting the C locale in an application will not affect the performance of RE/flex scanners and regex matchers.

-As a side note, to display wide strings properly and to save wide strings to UTF-8 text files, it is generally recommended to set the UTF-8 locale.
+As a side note, to display u32 strings properly and to save u32 strings to UTF-8 text files, it is generally recommended to set the UTF-8 locale.
 For
 example: